Goin’ Baroque has suspended performances during Covid 19

 Ian grew up in the Kennebecasis Valley, attended SJHS and presently resides in Fredericton, New Brunswick.
 He studied violin with Jessie Ward Barker, Paul Campbell, Clayton Hare, Francis Chaplin and Walter Prystawski (National Arts Center Orchestra) and was a member of New Brunswick Youth Orchestra, in his youth.
 Joining Canada‘s Armed Forces, Ian continued his musical studies and while stationed in Bermuda, performed with the Bermuda Symphony Orchestra.
 A decorated veteran, upon his retirement Ian returned to New Brunswick and continues to perform with various ensembles including Musica Viva, the St. Andrews Arts Festival Gala Orchestra and he is presently the concertmaster for Saint John‘s Alto Mare String Orchestra and the Fredericton Symphony Orchestra.

 A Saint John girl who grew up in Quispamsis, Christine studied violin with Alice Mae Eccles, Janis Kalejs and Rodney McLeod and performed with the SJHS Symphony Orchestra.
 She is an original member of the NBYO, the Saint John Symphony and Symphony New Brunswick.
 Chris is a graduate of Mount Allison University’s B. Mus and B. Ed programs and taught in New Brunswick’s School District 6 for 32 years.
 The last 20 of those years teaching group string classes and directing string orchestras.
 Since her retirement Chris has concentrated on developing her skills as a violinist & violist.
-She continues to compose arrangements for Jim Stewart’s folk music.
-Arrangements that enable classically trained musicians to perform Jim’s music and reach new audiences.
-Presently Christine performs with Goin’ Baroque, FSO, and Alto Mare.
+She continues to compose arrangements for Jim Stewart’s folk music and pop and folk for String Quartet and String Orchestra .
+Presently Christine plays viola with Goin’ Baroque, and Alto Mare and violin with FSO.
 She enjoys ensemble work with Arioso and performing with the St. Andrews Arts Council Gala Orchestra.

 Suzanne grew up in Saint John, learning cello first through the Saint John school district’s string programme with Alice Mae Eccles.
 She performed with the Saint John High School symphony orchestra and became the inaugural principal cellist for NBYO.
 Later she studied cello with Emo Reti (Atlantic Symphony) and Malcolm Tait, principal cellist with the Toronto Symphony.
 Suzanne has performed with a number of orchestras and ensembles including the Guelph Symphony, Fredericton Chamber Players, Symphony New Brunswick, St. Andrews Gala Orchestra and the York Early Music Ensemble.
 In addition to Goin‘ Baroque, Suzanne plays in pit orchestras for high school musical productions in Saint John, Fredericton and with Theatre New Brunswick.

 Gary was born and raised in Saint John and has enjoyed careers in music, broadcasting and audio production.
 In his early years, Gary studied piano with John Grew and voice with Dianne Oxner.
 He studied cello at Mount Allison University graduating with a Bachelor’s degree in music.
-A past member of NBYO and the Saint John Symphony, Gary currently plays cello with Alto Mare, Goin’ Baroque, Fredericton Symphony Orchestra and a founding member of Donnie & the Monarchs (keyboard).
+A past member of NBYO and the Saint John Symphony; Gary currently plays cello with Alto Mare, Goin’ Baroque, Fredericton Symphony Orchestra .
+He is a founding member of Donnie & the Monarchs (keyboard & vocals ).
 In 1981 Gary founded Epcom Communications now called The Voice Factory, a recording studio for voice-over narration productions.
 In 1993 Gary co-produced the Marco Polo Suite album with composer Jim Stewart and, the 2002 the Opera New Brunswick production of Jim’s multimedia Marco Polo Suite – A Folk Opera at Saint John Imperial Theatre.

-Goin’ Baroque is available for hire in New Brunswick.
+Post Covid 19 , Goin’ Baroque is looking forward to being available for hire in New Brunswick.
 If you have an interest please fill out the form below.